Toothpaste: alternatives for brushing teeth

 The denture-soak should kill bacteria each night.
 Plastic has tiny pores where bacteria can hide.
 Commercial denture cleaners are much more toxic than grain alcohol; don't use them.

 Option 1: Use salt water.
 It kills all germs and is inexpensive.
 Salt water plus grain alcohol or food-grade hydrogen peroxide makes a good denture-soak.
-(Compare salt water for toothache.)
+(Compare salt water for toothache and Toothpaste alternatives: sea salt.)

 1 in spite of its somewhat overstated title